oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 The Device Authorization Grant ([@RFC8628]) follows this pattern.

-## Client Transferred Pattern
+## Backchannel Transferred Session Pattern
-The figure below shows an example of the client requesting the authorization server to initiate an authorization on the user's authorization device via the backchannel.
+The Client Initiated Backchannel Authentication [@CIBA] transfers the session on the backchannel with the Authroization Server to request authorization on the Authroization Device.
+The figure below shows an example of this flow.

 ~~~ ascii-art
                               (B) Backchannel Authorization